Nxabega is situated on 70km² of NG27A - a private concession area in the south-western Delta region

 On the practical front, a torch is supplied, as is an emergency 'hooter' in case of emergency.
 Each chalet also has plug points for charging batteries, plus a universal adaptor and (unusually for a camp in Botswana) a hairdryer.

-(In passing … we were a little concerned about the state of the vehicles when we last stayed in November 2011, but the camp has since had brand new vehicles delivered! )
+(In passing … we were a little concerned about the state of the vehicles on our last couple of visits, including most recently in November 2015 when ours had a distracting rattle…)

-On our last visit (November 2011) this rang true – although we did see a lot of zebra, some elephants, hippos and even a remarkably cute (but sadly malnourished) hyena pup.
-Having said that, however, on at least two previous visits in 2010 our team found the game viewing at Nxabega to be very good.
-In the September we saw impala, red lechwe, zebra, tsessebe, baboons, jackals, kudu and giraffe, and hyenas as well as a leopard; and judging by Nxabega's guestbook, they seem to be seen fairly regularly.
-Then on a later visit we spotted steenbok and African wildcat on an evening drive – followed by a couple of lionesses on a zebra kill, and a large male nearby relaxing on a termite mound the following morning.
+On our last visit (November 2015) this rang true – although we did see a number of zebra, some elephants, a few buffalo bulls, kudu and two adorable leopard cubs literally hanging out on the branches of a bush!
+Having said that, however, on at least two previous visits in 2010 our team found the game viewing from Nxabega Camp to be very good.
+And judging by Nxabega's guestbook, leopard sightings seem to be seen fairly regularly.
+On a past visit we spotted African wildcat on an evening drive – followed by a couple of lionesses on a zebra kill, and a large male nearby relaxing on a termite mound the following morning.

 That said, the water levels in the Delta are in a constant state of flux, and we have been seeing some shifts in patterns over the last couple of years.
 So we will keep an eye on the patterns of game movements in this area with great interest!

 The lodge is run by &Beyond who are very strong on training their staff, and particularly their guides – and this is a feature at both Nxabega, and its sister camp in the Okavango, Sandibe Safari Lodge.
-The proof is in the pudding, so to speak, and their guide trainers were in camp doing some training during our visit.
+So we would expect good standard of guiding here.

-Ideal length of stay: 3 nights - note that there are often some great special deals to be had when Nxabega is booked in combination with one of its sister camps: Sandibe Safari Lodge; Moremi Under Canvas (seasonal); Chobe Under Canvas; or the seasonal Savute Under Canvas.
+Ideal length of stay: 3 nights - note that there are often some great special deals to be had when Nxabega is booked in combination with one of its sister camps: Sandibe Safari Lodge; Chobe Under Canvas; or the seasonal Savute Under Canvas.

 Accessible by: Fly-and-Transfer